2268. Kitchen Robot

 Input.
 The first line contains two integer numbers w and l (2 ≤ w, l ≤ 1000) – the width and the length of the table.

-The last line contains two integer numbers xr and yr (0 < xr < w, 0 < yr < l) – coordinates of the robot’s initial position.
-Robot is not located at the same point with a bottle.
+The last line contains two integers xr and yr (0 < xr < w, 0 < yr < l) – the coordinates of the robot’s starting position.
+The robot does not share a point with any bottle.

 Sample input